w3f/General-Grants-Program/grants/grants.md

 If any of these areas are of interest to you then please make a speculative application to request funding for your project.

 ### Who we are interested in funding
-The community engagement program will only consider funding companies and teams with an established track record of succesful community engagement work.
+The community engagement program will only consider funding companies and teams with an established track record of successful community engagement work.
 Grant funding for this category is not available to individuals.